VeloxMundi/VeloxMundiDesktop/README.md

 **Bootstrap Icons**
 Source: [Bootstrap Icons Website](https://icons.getbootstrap.com/) / [Git Repo](https://github.com/twbs/icons/releases/)
 * Download and extract the latest bootstrap icons and related files (fonts and CSS).
-* Update "`src/Electron/WorldBuilderApp/src/styles/custom.css`" to import the bootstrap icons CSS file and define the "`bootstrap-icons`" font pointed to the correct download location.
-See [custom.css](src/Electron/WorldBuilderApp/src/styles/custom.css) for example.
+* Update "`src/Electron/VeloxMundiDesktop/src/styles/custom.css`" to import the bootstrap icons CSS file and define the "`bootstrap-icons`" font pointed to the correct download location.
+See [custom.css](src/Electron/VeloxMundiDesktop/src/styles/custom.css) for example.

 ## Current Features

+### Unlimited World and Page Creation

+Users can create new worlds (limited functionality) and create, edit, rename, and delete pages within their world using the built-in markdown editor.

 ### Markdown Editor